 We have a variety of strategies to enable all pupils to have increased access to the curriculum through a broad -based, multi-sensory, visual, auditory and kinaesthetically planned phonics sessions.

-Daily phonics lessons are streamed so that the task is directly matched to children's phonic levels.
-Streaming also allows for children that benefit from learning in smaller groups to be accommodated for.
+Daily phonics lessons are differentiated so that the task is directly matched to children's phonic levels.
 Careful thought will be given to the provision of appropriately structured work for pupils with SEND, often through intervention groups or those exceeding age related expectations (G&T) through enrichment.